-I feed my birds whole corn from a local farm and supplement with oyster shell, greens, whole wheat & oats, kitchen scraps and they free range.
-Over the course of the year I pretty much break even on buying feed and the eggs I sell.
+I feed my birds whole corn from a local farm and supplement with oyster shells, greens, whole wheat & oats, kitchen scraps, and they free range.
+Over the course of the year, I pretty much break even on buying feed and the eggs I sell.

 Chickens are STUPID

 You know that voice you have in the back of your head that tells you not to eat gas station sushi?
 Chickens don’t have that.
 They have the opposite of that.